-Is your marketing driven by best guesses and trends instead of real Voice of the Customer data?
+Is your marketing driven by best guesses and trends instead of real data-driven insights?
 We’ve worked with B2B clients who were sure their customers cared about features and the big name relationship they could provide.
 They had a rude awakening when after even a little research they learned customers don’t want a relationship, they want seamless solutions they never need to think about, so they can focus on running their business.

 Sound familiar?
 You’re not alone – 61% of CMOs admit they’re struggling with how to use big data effectively.
-But it’s a problem worth solving, because data driven insights equip you to make smarter decisions and invest marketing dollars and customer service resources more effectively for more profitable results.
+But it’s a problem worth solving, because analytic insights equip you to make smarter decisions and invest marketing dollars and customer service resources more effectively for more profitable results.

 “We don’t have time for social media.”

 In today’s connected world, you just can’t afford to ignore social commentary about your brand.
-It’s the immediate, always-on, mobile-friendly way many consumers (67% and climbing, according to JDPowers) now prefer to engage with brands —so you better be there.
+It’s the immediate, always-on, mobile-friendly way many consumers (95% according to MarketingSherpa) now prefer to engage with brands — so you better be there.
 But social media is not just for broadcasting a marketing pitch; ever increasing numbers turn to social networks to vent about bad customer experiences.
 That makes social a vital channel to rapidly identify and resolve issues before they spin out.

-Social media is also a rich source of data for predictive analytics to understand trends in sentiment and consumer behaviors to maximize marketing relevance –i.e., touch customers with the right offers at the right time.
+Social media is also a rich source of data that helps you understand trends in sentiment and consumer behaviors that drive purchase decisions.
+These insights can signal how to touch customers with the right offers at the right time to maximize marketing ROI.